Surya0696/front-end-practice/React_InterviewQuestions_List/react-interview-question.md

 13. What methods are used for optimizing the code in react js

-14. What is portal in react js and why it is used
+14. What is react portal in react js and why it is used

 15. What is difference between jsx and js in react js